colinmollenhour/docker-openmage-dev/README.md

 *Note:* The cron container must be run as `root` (this is the default) and the cron task will automatically be run as the `www-data` user.

-## Sendmail

-All images have sendmail installed for emails, however it is not enabled by default.
-To enable sendmail, use the following environment variable:

-    ENABLE_SENDMAIL=true

-*Note:* If sendmail has been enabled, make sure the container has a hostname assigned using the `hostname` field in `docker-compose.yml` or `--hostname` parameter for `docker run`.
-If the container does not have a hostname set, sendmail will attempt to discover the hostname on startup, blocking for a prolonged period of time.

 ## Xdebug

 Xdebug is installed and enabled on all the images by default.
 To configure it for remote debugging, start